 Genetic modification is a safe, precise form of plant breeding, yet is deemed unacceptable by organic standards.
 Scrambling plants’ DNA to force random mutations with radiation or chemicals is just fine by them though.
 Are you noticing a pattern here?
 Supporting organic is a missed opportunity to leverage technology to grow the vegan movement.

 The inefficiencies of eschewing modern technology means organic farming falls more and more behind modern agriculture in terms of yields.
 Getting less product from the land requires taking more land away from local wildlife to match the yields of modern farming.
 Doing more with less is a driving factor for agriculture and who doesn’t want that?
-Using genetic modification we could engineer plants to even be more efficient with nitrogen.
+Using genetic modification we could, for example, engineer plants to even be more efficient with nitrogen.
 Fungicides, composting, tillage are other practices that aren’t quite environmentally ideal.
 Striving to leave a small footprint as well as affect fauna as little as possible should be a concern for all vegans.

 Veganism Trumps Organicism